-Apparently Pennsylvania politicians had mixed opinions on the Smithsonian Institution when it was first opened in the mid 1800s.
-I was looking at some early documents in Smithsonian history and happened across some coolquotes from two Pennsylvanians, George Dallas and Simon Cameron, both politicians that left their home state to work in Washington D.C. in the middle of the 1800s.
+Apparently Pennsylvania politicians had mixed opinions on the Smithsonian Institution when it was first opened.
+I was looking at some early documents in Smithsonian history recently and happened across some cool quotes from two Pennsylvanians, George Dallas and Simon Cameron, both politicians that left their home state to work in Washington D.C. in the middle of the 1800s.
 In D.C., they both encountered the Smithsonian Institution, a brand new research organization that had been founded in 1847.
-Their reactions to the young Smithsonian, were totally opposite and pretty interesting!
+Their reactions to the young Smithsonian were totally opposite and pretty interesting!

 Native Philadelphian George M. Dallas, vice-president of the United States during the Polk administration, was the first Chancellor of the Smithsonian Board of Regents.
 When ground was broken on the Smithsonian Castle in 1849, Dallas got to lay the building’s cornerstone and had this to say in an address:

 “Already it has added to her social scene a fixed star whose beams pervade the scientific world; and ere long, this rising temple, consecrated to the highest of human pursuits, knowledge, will give fresh attraction and firmness to her destiny.”

 The castle was completed a few years later in 1855.
 Dallas worked closely with Joseph Henry, the first secretary of the Smithsonian and helped the fledgling institution grow up into a world-caliber place of research and learning.
 Dallas used the Smithsonian as a scientific resource himself, as evidenced by this 1847 letter he wrote to Henry asking about the danger of lightning strikes on the Capitol building in D.C.